Cohen's lawyer reveals secret tape of Trump discussing 'cash' payment involving ex-Playmate

 "The transcript that we provided CNN accurately reflects the taped conversation," Giuliani said in a statement on the CNN report.

-"When the word 'cash' is used, it’s in opposition to financing," said Futerfas.
-"It’s like when you're buying a house, and a person says — are you going to get financing, or are you paying cash?
+"When the word 'cash' is used, it's in opposition to financing," Futerfas said.
+"It's like when you're buying a house and a person says — are you going to get financing or are you paying cash?
 It's identical context — no one expects or understands you're showing up to the closing with green currency."

 The recording was seized in April when the FBI raided Cohen's office and hotel rooms, The Times reported, citing lawyers and others familiar with the recording.

-Giuliani told Fox News Tuesday night said that "the tape is a little hard to hear, but I assure you that we listened to it numerous, numerous times."
+Giuliani told Fox News on Tuesday night said that "the tape is a little bit hard to hear, but I assure you that we listened to it numerous, numerous times."

 "The big takeaway is Cohen is taping is client, which is disastrous for a lawyer.
 You might as well forget being a lawyer," Giuliani said.
 "The second big takeaway is it indicates there was nothing criminal about this because they decide to do it through a corporation and by check."